SpooRe91/space-explorer/README.md

 ## **Contact**

-For any inquiries or issues, please open an issue on the repository or contact the project maintainers.
+For any inquiries or issues, please open an issue on the repository or contanct me directly via [Email](mailto:m.bogdanov9110@gmail.com).

 ---